devflowinc/blog/src/content/blog/enron-email-corpus-semantic-search.md

 [Chat](https://enron-chat.arguflow.ai) is especially fun.
 You can literally talk to Enron.

-## How can self-host and deploy a mirror yourself
+## How to self-host and deploy a mirror yourself

 We did not do anything to clean the dataset, so the search results can frequently be very noise.
 By cleaning the dataset before upload, you could stand up a much higher quality search experience.